-But both of those elements pale in comparison to the controversial way the writers decided to end the series and to talk about that, we need to talk about season three’s magic subplot.
-One thing I didn’t mention in that plot summary up above is that Hannah the mouse, feeling bad because she has no way to help Hazel and the others, learns about hedge wizards from Yona, the local hedgehog, and ends up receiving magical powers from an ancient turtle that lives on an island in the middle of a lake.
-She ends up having it taken away from her by Silverweed at the end, however, so she doesn’t have to suffer the horrible fate he has foreseen for those who use the magic…
+But both of those elements pale in comparison to the controversial way the writers decided to end the series, and to talk about that, we need to talk about season three’s magic subplot.
+One thing I didn’t mention in that plot summary up above is that Hannah the mouse, feeling useless because she has no way to help Hazel and the others, learns about hedge wizards from Yona, the local hedgehog, and ends up receiving magical powers from an ancient turtle that lives on an island in the middle of a lake.
+However, she ends up having it taken away from her by Silverweed at the end, so she doesn’t have to suffer the horrible fate he has foreseen for those who use the magic…

 Granted, this wasn’t the only supernatural element that appeared in the series.
 There was also a subplot where Woundwort was using Silverweed to spy on Watership Down by having him exploit a psychic trick where he can see through someone Fiver’s eyes.
 Fiver later turns this trick back on him to help Blackberry and Campion break him out of Darkhaven.
 This seems a bit far-fetched compared to the book, but psychic abilities exist in both works, so I was willing to forgive it.
-The subplot with Hannah’s magic was a bridge too far from the source material’s realistic approach, however, and just felt like the writers distancing themselves from any elements of the book they thought might make kids uncomfortable.
+However, the subplot with Hannah’s magic was a bridge too far from the source material’s realistic approach.
+It just felt like the writers trying too hard to distance themselves from any elements of the book they thought might make kids uncomfortable.

 Also, the fortifications the rabbits make around Watership Down before Woundwort’s arrival feel way too sophisticated.